-Students in the Lil's Luffers class will learn to sail with an instructor and 2 or 3 other students in the boat with them.
+Students in the Lil's Luffers class will learn to sail with an instructor and 1 or 2 other students in the boat with them.
 Students in the Overboard Optis class will learn to sail in individual, kid-sized boats called Optimists, or "Optis."
-Both classes are suitable for all levels of experience; the class choice really depends on the preference and comfort level of the child and parents.
+Both classes are suitable for beginners; the class choice really depends on the preference and comfort level of the child and parents.

 Q. What's the difference between the Overboard Optis and the Junior Jibers?
 My child is in the age range for both classes.

-For sailors in the age range for both classes, the weight limit for the Opti class is about 115 lbs, and kids who are heavier or tall for their age will be more comfortable in the boats used in the Junior Jibers class.
+For sailors in the age range for both classes, the weight limit for the Opti class is about 120 lbs, and kids who are heavier or tall for their age will be more comfortable in the boats used in the Junior Jibers class.
 Both classes are suitable for all levels of experience.
 Weight recommendation for Junior Jibers is 100 lbs minimum.
 This is for safety.
 The sailors use their body weight to keep the boat from tipping over, and to flip the boat upright if they capsize.

 Q. What is the prerequisite for attending the Learn-To-Race Camp?

 The Learn-To-Race Camp is a non-intimidating introduction to racing sailboats.
 The only prerequisite is that students must have at least one prior class of sailing school (not including Lil' Luffers).
-Students must be comfortable with steering, tacking, gybing, and starting/stopping.
+Students must be comfortable with steering, tacking, jibing, and starting/stopping.
 They need to already know the basics of sailing and feel confident in sailboats before they can comfortably learn how to race.
 There is a weight recommendation of 100 lbs minimum for the V15 and Laser Learn-to-Race Camp courses.